G.I. Jane: Critical response

 Todd McCarthy of Variety called it "A very entertaining get-tough fantasy with political and feminist underpinnings."

 Roger Ebert of the Chicago Sun-Times wrote: "The training sequences are as they have to be: incredible rigors, survived by O'Neil.
 They are good cinema because Ridley Scott, the director, brings a documentary attention to them, and because Demi Moore, having bitten off a great deal here, proves she can chew it."
 Owen Gleiberman of Entertainment Weekly wrote: "Were women put on earth to be warriors?
 Demi Moore certainly was.
 The role of Jordan fits her as snugly as a new layer of muscle."

 Deborah Brown of Empire magazine wrote: "In spite of a catalogue of downsides, including clunky dialogue, fuzzy morals and preposterous story lines, G.I.
 Jane does offer a perverse level of enjoyment."

-About Demi Moore’s performance, G.I.
-Jane screenwriter, David Twohy, tells Yahoo Entertainment: "It's the performance of her career.
+Screenwriter David Twohy later reflected on Demi Moore’s performance, telling Yahoo!
+Entertainment: "It's the performance of her career.
 The movie rises or falls on her performance, and that required her to have a total, unflinching commitment to that part.
 And she had that commitment — I think she f***ing nailed it."
-About the critical and box-office’s reception, Twohy added: "Striptease came out while we were in production, and the stink was in the air.
-I don't think it was fairly received, and Striptease had a lot to do with it, because it was a truly bad movie.
-She should have been nominated for G.I.
+He also noted that the film’s critical reception was negatively affected by the release of Striptease, adding: "She should have been nominated for G.I.
 Jane, and I think she would have been, too, if not for Striptease.
 That tainted her chances and maybe everyone's chances."

+Looking back at the film, Moore herself said: "I loved working with Ridley Scott on G.I.
+Jane.
+Probably one of my favorite experiences."
+She added: "Being of the generation I'm from, I really wanted to find an action-oriented film, and I felt like the response I got was polite, but like I was crazy."

+In a 2025 interview with Letterboxd, director Ridley Scott praised the film, declaring: “With Demi, we made a very, very good film with G.I.
+Jane.
+I think it is the best pro-women film honestly ever made, even better than Thelma & Louise.
+Think about what she does.
+And not only that—the bad guy’s Anne Bancroft, who assumes you’re going to lose.
+Are you kidding me?”